The Atlantic Civil War Reader

 William Parker offered a more personal narrative of emancipation in “The Freedman’s Story,” published in two parts in 1866.
 Beginning with his birth into slavery in Maryland, Parker recalled his life in bondage and his eventual escape to a tenuous freedom in Pennsylvania, where a confrontation with a slaveholder erupted into the violent Christiana Riot of 1851.

-The Atlantic also published a number of first-hand accounts of the war itself.
+The Atlantic also published a number of firsthand accounts of the war itself.
 In 1864 and 1865, Thomas Wentworth Higginson reported back from the front in the three-part “Leaves From an Officer's Journal,” in which he described his experience serving as the colonel of the country’s first federally authorized black regiment.

 A decade later, George Cary Eggleston shared his own wartime experience in “A Rebel’s Recollections.”
-The story, serialized across seven issues of the magazine, introduced a new perspective to The Atlantic: that of a confederate soldier.
-Eggleston, who belonged to a family of plantation-owning Virginians, instructed “the reader” that in order to understand the other side of the conflict he “must make of himself, for the time at least, a Confederate.
+The story, serialized across seven issues of the magazine, introduced a new perspective to The Atlantic: that of a Confederate soldier.
+Eggleston, who belonged to a family of plantation-owning Virginians, instructed “the reader” that in order to understand the other side of the conflict, he “must make of himself, for the time at least, a Confederate.
 He must put himself in the place of the Southerners and look at some things through their eyes.”

 Meanwhile, as Parker, Higginson, and Eggleston remembered their past experiences and other writers mourned the loss of Lincoln, Frederick Douglass was looking forward.
 In December 1866’s “Reconstruction” and the next month’s “An Appeal to Congress for Impartial Suffrage,” Douglass entreated the federal legislature to grant black Americans the right to vote.
 In contrast to Lowell’s and Emerson’s earlier framing of the Civil War as a clear moral struggle over the ultimate fate of slavery, Douglass warned that neither victory nor emancipation assured real freedom.